-6.2 Manufacturing sector growth and structural transformation
+6.2.
+Manufacturing sector growth and structural transformation

 Having shown that national bank entry led to overall growth and more specialization in trade-cost sensitive goods, we next turn to the effect of national banks on manufacturing sector growth.
-First, there is an increase in overall manufacturing production, which we show in Table 4 columns 1 to 5.
-Using our IV approach, we find a statistically significant increase of 17.8% manufacturing production per capita from a one standard deviation increase in monetary market access (column 3).
-Our second approach using changes outside the county (column 4) and a radius of 25 miles (column 5) yields magnitudes of 7.8 and 8.8% respectively for the average location.
+First, there is an increase in overall manufacturing production, which we show in Table 4, columns 1 to 5.
+Using our IV approach, we find a statistically significant increase of 13.1% manufacturing production per capita from a one standard deviation increase in monetary market access (column 3).
+Our second approach using changes outside the county (column 4), or a radius of 25 miles (column 5), yields magnitudes of 7.5% and 8.5% for the average location respectively.

-Appendix Tables A.7 and A.8 show that these results are robust to different values of $\theta$ , to being unweighted, and to the alternative measure of MMA that allows for changes in physical trade costs.
-As before, the other parameterizations of $\theta$ are very similar, and the effects are larger in magnitude in the unweighted regressions.
-In all specifications, the CLR CI imply a p-value significance of 0.02 for total production and inputs while they are not significant for capital.
-Appendix Table A.13 shows that the second approach is robust to additional radiuses and different configurations of controls.
+Appendix Tables A.8 and A.9 show that these results are robust to different values of θ , to being unweighted, and to the alternative measure of MMA that allows for changes in physical trade costs.
+As before, the other parameterizations of θ are very similar, and the effects are larger in magnitude in the unweighted regressions.
+In all specifications, the Conditional Likelihood Ratio (CLR) confidence intervals imply a p-value significance of 0.02 for total production and inputs, while they are not significant for capital.
+Appendix Tables A.17 and A.14 show that the second approach is robust to different configurations of controls and additional radiuses respectively.